AdamSpiegel/Book-Search-Engine/README.md

 <br>

-## Project Usage
+## Project Usage :man_teacher::bookmark_tabs:

 _User Story_<br>

-AS AN avid reader
+As an avid reader
-I WANT to search for new books to read
-SO THAT I can keep a list of books to purchase
+I want an application to search for new books to read, so that I can keep a list of books to purchase.
+I want the ability to save and view these books, and also the option to delete any book which I don't want saved any longer.

 <br>

-## License Information
+## License Information :tickets::copyright:

 The MIT License is a permissive free software license originating at the Massachusetts Institute of Technology in the late 1980s.
 As a permissive license, it puts only very limited restriction on reuse and has, therefore, high license compatibility.

 <br>

-## Testing Instructions
+## Testing Instructions :man_scientist::microscope:

 1. Follow the Heroku app link located below.
 2. At the top right of the screen, create a new account by signing up with name/email/password.
 Or if returning, login with current credentials.